duckietown/duckietown-lx/braitenberg/README.md

 The robot should travel at least an average of 2 meters without hitting any duckie.

 (Note: we might change the target to make it easier if we see it is too hard in the following days.
-Please understand that there are many
+Please understand that we are still calibrating against the huge variety of participants.)

 ### Happy life all together in harmony